agile-learning-institute/mentorHub-person-ui/README.md

 - [x] Containerize Build from Ngnix - Comopse with API/DB
 - [x] Add /people route with links to /person/[id]
 - [x] Update PersonForm with new fields from API
-- [ ] Add onBlur based patch updates
+- [ ] Patch updates with only dirty values
+- [ ] On-Blur auto save with Saving indicator
 - [ ] Fix non-scoped styles in PeopleForm.vue component
 - [ ] Add validators for eMail, phone
 - [ ] Add size limiters to name, description, eMail, gitHub, location